christianmiley/tkinter_app/README.md

 ## Overview

-In this project you will build a **desktop application using Python and Tkinter** — from a blank window all the way to a polished, functional app.
-Each Part builds directly on the last, so by the end you have one complete project you can be proud of.
+In this project you will extend a working Python desktop application by designing and building a brand new feature of your own.
+You'll read existing code to understand how it works, then apply those same patterns to build something yourself from scratch.

-You will also practice real-world developer habits: using **Git and GitHub** to track your progress, writing a **code review** of someone else's work, and reflecting on your own **career direction** as a programmer.
+You will also practice real-world developer habits: using **Git and GitHub** to track your work, writing a **code review** of someone else's code, and reflecting on your own career direction as a programmer.

----

-## Choose Your Path

-Pick one before you write any code.

-### 🗂 Path A: Personal Productivity App
-Follow the provided spec.
-You will build a productivity app with a task manager, study timer, and grade calculator.
-The starter code in `app.py` gives you a working structure to build from — read through it before starting Part 1.

-### 🎨 Path B: Your Own App
-Design your own app.
-It must hit all the same technical requirements listed in each Part, but the theme, features, and purpose are entirely up to you.
-Fill out `my_app_spec.md` before you begin coding — this is your design document and your first Git commit.

-> **Not sure?** Go with Path A. You can always personalize it with your own colors, fonts, and feature ideas as you go.

 ---